 Drug information provided by: Merative, Micromedex®

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
-Blood and urine tests may be needed to check for unwanted effects.
+Blood, urine, and other laboratory tests may be needed to check for unwanted effects.
 If your condition does not improve, or if it becomes worse, check with your doctor.

-This medicine is sometimes given together with amoxicillin (Amoxil®) and clarithromycin (Biaxin®) to treat ulcers.
+This medicine is sometimes given together with amoxicillin (Amoxil®) and clarithromycin (Biaxin®) to treat ulcers caused by H. pylori infection.
 Be sure you understand about the risks and proper use of any other medicines your doctor prescribes together with esomeprazole strontium.